CAiriau/FundAeroSuite/README.md

 ### Content
 The suite will follow the chapter book which is written in the French language :
-1. Equations générales de conservation et d'évolution (*General equations of conservation and evolution*)
+1. *General equations of conservation and evolution* - Equations générales de conservation et d'évolution
-2. Modèles mathématiques pour l'aérodynamique (*Mathematical models for aerodynamics*)
+2. *Mathematical models for aerodynamics* - Modèles mathématiques pour l'aérodynamique
-3. Théorie des potentiels complexes : application aux profils d'aile (*Com*plex potential theory : application to airfoils*)
+3. *Complex potential theory : application to airfoils* - Théorie des potentiels complexes : application aux profils d'aile
-4. Théorie linéarisée des profils minces  (*Linearized theory of thin airfoils*)
+4. *Linearized theory of thin airfoils* - Théorie linéarisée des profils minces
-5. Théorie de la ligne portante de Lanchester-Prandtl (*Lifting line Lanchester-Prandtl theory*)
+5. *Lifting line Lanchester-Prandtl theory* - Théorie de la ligne portante de Lanchester-Prandtl
-6. Théorie de la surface portante et des corps élancés (*Lifting surface theory and slender bodies*)
+6. *Lifting surface theory and slender bodies* - Théorie de la surface portante et des corps élancés
-7. Aspects numériques : méthode des singularités (*panel method*)
+7. *Panel method* - Aspects numériques : méthode des singularités
-8. Ecoulements compressible subsonique et transsonique (*Compressible subsonic and transonic flow*)
+8. *Compressible subsonic and transonic flow* - Ecoulements compressible subsonique et transsonique
-9. Ecoulements supersoniques linéarisés (*Linearized supersonic flows*)
+9. *Linearized supersonic flows* - Ecoulements supersoniques linéarisés
-10. Ecoulements compressibles monodimensionnels (*One-dimensional compressible flows*)
+10. *One-dimensional compressible flows* - Ecoulements compressibles monodimensionnels
-11. Ecoulements supersoniques bidimensionnels (*Two-dimensional supersonic flows*)
+11. *Two-dimensional supersonic flows* - Ecoulements supersoniques bidimensionnels
-12. Méthodes des caractéristiques en régimes stationnaire et instationnaire (*Method of characteristics for steady and unsteady flows*)
+12. *Method of characteristics for steady and unsteady flows* - Méthodes des caractéristiques en régimes stationnaire et instationnaire
-13. Ecoulements supersoniques : corps élancés et ailes (*Slender bodies and wings in supersonic flows*)
+13. *Slender bodies and wings in supersonic flows* - Ecoulements supersoniques : corps élancés et ailes
-14. Ecoulements hypersoniques (*Hypersonic flows*)
+14. *Hypersonic flows* - Ecoulements hypersoniques
-15. Effets visqueux et couche limite (*Viscous flows and boundary layer*)
+15. *Viscous flows and boundary layer* - Effets visqueux et couche limite

 #### Codes
 * The book contains the corrections of 119 problems and exercices and the suite is composed of the corrections of approximately 100 of them.

 * Approximately 80 problems or exercices solutions are given in **Python**
-* Approximately 20 problems or exercices solutions are given in **Fortran**
+* Approximately 22 problems or exercices solutions are given in **Fortran**
 * Some corrections are also given in Matlab
 * Some corrections are given in Maple (formal) language
 * Any part of codes written in Matlab or Maple can also be found (in some way) in Fortran or Python.